The Angels’ Five Greatest Pitchers

 Weaver would never see the minors again.
 He ultimately won his first nine major league decisions—tying the all-time record earlier established by Whitey Ford and Livan Hernandez—and although he would be less dominant through his first three full seasons with a fair 3.99 ERA, he was still able to furnish a sharp 40-25 record.
 The three years that followed would establish Weaver as one of the game’s premier pitchers; he won a combined 51 games while losing 25 with a terrific 2.75 ERA.
 Highlights during this stretch included an AL-high 233 strikeouts in 2010, his first 20-win season (losing just five) in 2012, and his first career no-hitter, silencing the Minnesota Twins in May 2012.
 (Weaver also figured in a no-hit loss in 2008, allowing an unearned run in six hitless innings against the Los Angeles Dodgers before being removed.)
 His comfort level at Anaheim is such that, in late 2011, the Los Angeles-area native gave the Angels a hometown discount by accepting a five-year contract extension worth $85 million three months before he was due to become a free agent.

-Weaver didn’t suffer a losing record until his tenth season in 2015 as he increasingly struggled with a slowing fastball that now rarely exceeds 85 MPH on the radar.
+Weaver didn’t suffer a losing record until his tenth season in 2015 as he increasingly struggled with a slowing fastball considerably slowed to 85 on the radar.

 Frank Tanana (1973-80)